Dutch unveil furry Brexit monster

 The government says the idea is to raise awareness among Dutch businesses of the impact of Brexit, especially if Britain crashes out of the EU without a deal on March 29.

-The tweet also features a link to a government website -- www.brexitloket.nl -- where firms can check for the potential fallout for their business.

-A picture on the site meanwhile appears to show the so-called Brexit muppet as a pest for the "Me Too" era, sitting on a female office worker's lap and preventing her from reaching her computer.
+A picture on the government's Brexit awareness website meanwhile appears to show the Brexit muppet as a pest for the "Me Too" era, sitting on a female office worker's lap and preventing her from reaching her computer.

 The same picture features in a full-page advertisement in the Financieele Dagblad newspaper.

+The monster campaign also took off on social media, including with Dutch Deputy Prime Minister Hugo de Jonge, who tweeted to Blok: "Stef?
+Give us a little sign of life so we know it ended OK!
+(Which of our colleagues is in that suit anyway?)"

-The so-called Brexit muppet will also feature in a social media campaign "literally getting in the way of business" by blocking trucks and conveyor belts, the government has said.
+The furry mascot is, meanwhile, set to feature in other online spots "literally getting in the way of business" by blocking trucks and conveyor belts, the government has said.

+Television adverts of the big blue Brexit causing chaos are being filmed but will only be shown on Dutch TV in case there is a no-deal Brexit, sources said.

+The humourous Dutch take on Brexit belies the fact that the Netherlands is taking the issue very seriously.

 Dutch Prime Minister Mark Rutte said in an interview published in the Financial Times on Thursday that around 250 businesses were close to a decision to move to the Netherlands from a "diminished" Britain because of Brexit.